Kitchen Divas

 I love fruit, and I love pancakes.
 So I decided to take my tastebuds to the islands by combining mango and pancake batter.
 The result?
 Pure tropical heaven.

 We already make pancakes with bananas so we figured mango pancakes were going to be next on the list to try.
-We all love mangoes and have our grilled mango recipe available for you to check out too.
+We all love mangoes and have our grilled mango recipe and our German Apple Pancake available for you to check out too.
 So good.

 Regardless, we had to know if these pancakes were as tasty as we thought they should be.
 Boy oh boy were we glad we tried them and were right.